jatindhankhar/jatindhankhar.github.io/_posts/blog/2017-08-14-gsoc-sugar-labs-week-15.md

 To run the tests I modified the `.travis.yml` to run the tests along with pep8 style check `flake8 && pytest tests/`

 ## Goals for Next Week
-This week I intend to focus on writing more sensible tests and writing documentation (maybe using `sphinx`), migrate database of aslo to aslo-v3 and move the server to new VM since my old VM died (DigitalOcean credirs expired :sad:).
+This week I intend to focus on writing more sensible tests and writing documentation (maybe using `sphinx`).
+Database migration of aslo to aslo-v3 and moving the server to new VM is on the to-do list as well. since my old VM died (DigitalOcean credits expired :disappointed:).
 If you find any typos,mistakes or any other inconsistencies, let me know and I'll fix them.